tsdb — The DOTSV Database Runner

 tsdb --relate <target.dov>

---relate generates a pair of inverted-index files (rtsv format) from a .dov database.
+--relate generates a triple of inverted-index files (rtsv format) from a .dov database.
 These indexes allow O(log n) lookup of UUIDs by key, value, or key+value pair — without a full scan of the .dov file.

 13.1 Output Files